AfrahShafiq/portfolio/src/content/pages/workshops.md

 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg

 ---
-Custom made workshops for any audience on making by hand as a way to explore the self.
-I also teach video editing/digital storytelling.
-Contact for enquiries.
+custom made workshops on making by hand as a way to explore the self. i also teach video editing/digital storytelling. contact for enquiries.